What Do Filth Flies Look Like?

 - Larvae – Filth flies deposit eggs near moist areas with a food source.
 Small, cream-colored maggots emerge, often gathering in litter boxes, trash cans, and sinks full of dirty dishes.

 - Garbage – The strong odors of decaying food and fresh pet waste attract these flying insects.
-If there are animal droppings or open trash bins in your yard, there’s a chance filth flies are nearby.
+If there are animal droppings or open trash bins in your yard, there’s a chance many different types of flies are nearby.

 How Do Filth Flies Get Inside Homes and Businesses?

-Open doors, torn screens, and gaps around window frames give filth flies easy access to houses.
+Open doors, torn screens, and gaps around window frames give flies and other pests easy access to houses.
 While a single pest may wander inside by accident, crumbs, spills, garbage, and water damage often draw larger numbers indoors.
 You may also notice a swarm of filth flies outside near compost piles or gardens.

 Are Filth Flies Dangerous?